1908 Springfield race riot: Released

-The negro who assaulted me was shorter and stouter than my husband, who is five feet six inches, and weighs about 135 pounds.
-I could not tell whether the fellow was light or dark-skinned, so frightened was I by what was happening.
-I positively know Richardson did not commit the crime and am not backward in acknowledging the mistake.
-But if the right negro is brought before me I would be able to identify him beyond a doubt in a short time.

-However, Scott Burton's son, Charles, and wife, Kate, told authorities that Burton had no such son.

 With Hallam no longer pressing charges, George Richardson was released from jail without incident.
 He received no restitution or apology for his time away from work or harm to his name.
 He went on to work as a janitor, and lived until he was 76, when he died at St. John's Hospital.
 His obituary did not mention the events of 1908.

 Mabel Hallam

 Hallam would again recant her accusation – this time of Burton's alleged son – later admitting that she lied in order to cover up an assault suffered at the hands of her husband after he found out about an affair she was having with another white man, when she began exhibiting symptoms of her STI.
 To provide an explanation for her battered face, she concocted the story that she was raped by a black man.
 No charges were filed against her for perjury or for making a false report.
 Hallam and her husband moved to Chicago shortly after the events.
 She died in 1921, purportedly of suicide, at the age of 34.